Asoulus/SpaceEscape/README.md

 - Devices behaviours can be altered via commands on connected computer
 - All devices have to be powered in order to be used (indicated by blue or red colors)
 - In order to restore power player has to solve a "wirebox" puzzle which contains logic gates
+- Levels design with gravity manipulation in mind - entrences on the walls or in the ceiling

 # Current devices:
+- Graviton (can change player's gravity depending on prior console command)
 - Doors
 - Elevators
-- Graviton (can change player's gravity depending on prior console command)

 # Preview